gdm413229/swwmgz_m/README.md

 Level stats and current score.

 The scoring system is pretty straightforward.
-Each thing you kill (even if not an enemy) will give you points according to 5x of its base health, rounded up to the nearest multiple of 100 and capped to 20000, plus these bonuses (in order of application):
+Each thing you kill (even if not an enemy) will give you points according to half of its base health, rounded up to the nearest multiple of 10 and capped to 2000, plus these bonuses (in order of application):
  * x1.25 for an overkill (enemy was gibbed or killed in one shot).
  * x1.5 for each combo level, up to x8 in steps of x0.5.
 Kills are considered combos if multiple enemies are killed within 5 seconds of each other.
- * +1000 for killing an enemy without having taken damage since player start, with extra +100 boosts for consecutive kills.
+ * +100 for killing an enemy without having taken damage since player start, with extra +50 boosts for consecutive kills.
- * +20000 if the enemy killed is a boss.
+ * +10000 if the enemy killed is a boss.
  * +5000 if you've killed the last enemy in the map.

-You are also given +1000 points for each secret found, +5000 if it's the final secret.
-Countable items give +250 points each or +2500 if it's the final item.
+You are also given +500 points for each secret found, +5000 if it's the final secret.
+Countable items give +25 points each or +2500 if it's the final item.

 Score is currently for show, but after first release it'll be used for the in-game store feature.